Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

 validate_long = create_validator(6)
 ```

-Each returned function remembers the value that was used when it was created.
+Each call to `create_validator` produces a new function.
+Each returned function keeps the value of `min_length` that was used at the time it was created.

 ```py
 print(validate_short("abc")) # True